exogend/twitter-data-analysis/README.md

 # twitter-data-analysis
-Using unstructured data to answer specific business questions while experimenting with various methods and open-source tools.
+This project uses unstructured data to answer specific business questions while experimenting with various methods and open-source tools.